Johannes Juilfs: The deutsche Physik movement & the Heisenberg Affair

-On 1 April 1935 Arnold Sommerfeld, Heisenberg’s teacher and doctoral advisor at the University of Munich, achieved emeritus status.
+On 1 April 1935 Arnold Sommerfeld, Heisenberg’s teacher and doctoral advisor at the Ludwig-Maximilians-Universität München, achieved emeritus status.
 However, Sommerfeld stayed on as his own temporary replacement during the selection process for his successor, which took until 1 December 1939.
-The process was lengthy due to academic and political differences between the Munich Faculty’s selection and that of both the Reichserziehungsministerium (REM, Reich Education Ministry.) and the supporters of deutsche Physik, which was anti-Semitic and had a bias against theoretical physics, especially including quantum mechanics and the theory of relativity.
+The process was lengthy due to academic and political differences between the Munich Faculty’s selection and that of both the Reichserziehungsministerium (REM, Reich Education Ministry) and the supporters of deutsche Physik, which was antisemitic and had a bias against theoretical physics, especially including quantum mechanics and the theory of relativity.

-In 1935, the Munich Faculty drew up a candidate list to replace Sommerfeld as ordinarius professor of theoretical physics and head of the Institute for Theoretical Physics at the University of Munich.
+In 1935, the Munich Faculty drew up a candidate list to replace Sommerfeld as ordinarius professor of theoretical physics and head of the Institute for Theoretical Physics at the Ludwig-Maximilians-Universität München.
 There were three names on the list: Werner Heisenberg, who received the Nobel Prize in Physics in 1932, Peter Debye, who would receive the Nobel Prize in Chemistry in 1936, and Richard Becker - all former students of Sommerfeld.
 The Munich Faculty was firmly behind these candidates, with Heisenberg as their first choice.
 However, supporters of deutsche Physik and elements in the REM had their own list of candidates and the battle commenced, dragging on for over four years.
 During this time, Heisenberg came under vicious attack by the supporters of deutsche Physik.

 One such attack was published in Das Schwarze Korps, the newspaper of the Schutzstaffel, or SS, headed by Heinrich Himmler.
 In the editorial, Heisenberg was called a “White Jew” who should be made to “disappear.”
 These verbal attacks were taken seriously, as there was physical violence against the Jews and they were incarcerated.
 Heisenberg fought back with an editorial and a letter to Himmler, in an attempt to get a resolution to this matter and regain his honor.